p-ranav/merged_depth/README.md

 ## Sample Output

 The output depth is absolute depth in meters.
-The colorizer normalizes the output in range `[depth_min, depth_max]` for each image.
+The colorizer range is `[0, 20]`.

 | <!-- -->                       | <!-- -->                        | <!-- -->                        | <!-- -->                        |
 :-------------------------------:|:-------------------------------:|:-------------------------------:|:-------------------------------:|